Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### <a name="link_changelog"></a> Changelog

+* v.2.0.31 - Jul 5th, 2019
+     * Added two new keys to `bitcoin/stats` and `litecoin/stats` calls:
+        * `next_retarget_time_estimate` yields an estimated timestamp of the next difficulty retarget
+        * `next_difficulty_estimate` yeilds an estimated next difficulty value

+       These keys are available for Bitcoin and Litecoin as other cryptos we support recalculate difficulty every block.
 * v.2.0.30 - Jul 4th, 2019
     * We're adding a new table called `addresses` containing the list of all addresses and their confirmed balances to all Bitcoin-like coins (Bitcoin, Bitcoin Cash, Litecoin, Dash, Bitcoin SV, Dogecoin, Groestlcoin).
 Unlike other "infinitables" (`blocks`, `transactions`, `outputs`) this table isn't live, it's automatically updated every 5 minutes, thus we're classifying it as an "infiniview", meaning it's not really a table, but a view over the `outputs` table.
 See [the documentation](#link_bitcoinaddresses) for this table.
 Here are some examples of how it can be used:
         * `api.blockchair.com/bitcoin/addresses` - show Bitcoin addresses with biggest balances (i.e. the rich list)